 The replaceable earbuds would be a nice touch, but it’s a minor nitpick in the grand scheme.

-These HiFi stereo headphones offer the enjoyable sound signature for gaming on account of 50mm neodymium drivers aligned perfectly according to your ear geometry and an excellent directional sound pickup.
+These HiFi stereo headphones offer an enjoyable sound signature for gaming on account of 50mm neodymium drivers aligned perfectly according to your ear geometry and an excellent directional sound pickup.

 The overall sound quality is excellent.
 While inconsistent at times, the punchy bass pairs well with bright and crystal clear highs and strangely enjoyable mids and lows, which is especially obvious in some fps games.